Hints, tips and support before you begin your studies

 We're passionate about student wellbeing and creating resources that help you get the best out of your university experience.
 Part of this is helping you with the transition into higher education.
-With this in mind, our 'Start to Success' team have produced this downloadable guide - it's a PDF so you'll find it easier to view on a desktop than a phone.
+With this in mind, our student services team have produced a transition handbook.

 Got a question?

 Follow us on social media

 - Want hints and tips to help you make the most of student life?
 Then be sure to follow @LifeAtKeele on Facebook, Twitter and Instagram for round-the-year info.